lucidprojects/dueling_distant_banjos/README.md

 9) broadcast sets which channels to sent to partner
 10) mute on/off preconfigured tracks in DAW

+### Using looper

+- The following key presses must be entered in the active terminal session where the server is running
+  - *r*
+    - A) start recording loop (local data only)
+    - B) if recording, stop recording
+  - *space*
+    - A) play recorded loop
+    - B) if loop playing, stop loop and reset it to start
+  - *m*
+    - if loop playing, mute it's output

 ### Calibration

 CALIBRATION - iterate through an array of sensors and calibrate each sensor.
 Storing values in an array of mins/maxes.
 1) Can calibration will run first - canCalibrationTime  eg first 10 seconds - used as threshold to prevent cap readings from holding the can
      1) OLED will show S: C (for can) and V: (CAN_SENSOR_VALUE)